celestiaorg/celestia-app/specs/src/specs/block_validity_rules.md

 uses a 2D Reed-Solomon coding scheme ([rsmt2d](https://github.com/celestiaorg/rsmt2d)) to accommodate data availability sampling.
 This involves "splitting" the cometBFT block data into shares.
-All with the 2D scheme, Celestia also makes use of [namespaced merkle trees (nmt)](https://github.com/celestiaorg/nmt).
+Along with the 2D scheme, Celestia also makes use of [namespaced merkle trees (nmt)](https://github.com/celestiaorg/nmt).
 These are combined to create the commitment over block data instead of the typical merkle tree used by cometBFT.